Vegan Nanaimo Bars, made much healthier, as well as gluten-free and optionally nut-free. Better than the original with

-To make these nut-free, I use tiger nut flour.
+To make these nut-free, I use pumpkin seeds or tiger nut flour.
 Tiger nuts are actually a tuber, not a nut!
 I’ve been tinkering with recipes using tiger nut flour and butter for months now, and lover it.
-If you can’t find it or don’t need these to be nut-free, simply use almond meal.
+If you can’t find it or don’t need these to be nut-free, simply use pumpkin seeds.

 Dreena’s Vegan Nanaimo Bars

 - 1/4 cup raw pumpkin seeds or tiger nut flour can also use almond meal

 - 3/4 cup coconut butter butter not oil

 - 3/4 cup natural icing sugar see note

 - 3 tbsp non-dairy ‘egg nog’ or canned coconut milk

 - 1/4 tsp turmeric powder